sassoftware/viya4-deployment/README.md

 #### Openldap Customizations

 If you enable the embedded openldap server, it is likely you would like to change the users/groups that will be created.
 This can be done like any other customizations.
-First create the folder structure detailed in the [customizations](#customizations) section above.
+First create the folder structure detailed in the [section above](#customize-deployment-overlays).
 Afterwards copy the examples/openldap folder into the site-config folder.
 Inside the openldap folder is openldap-modify-users.yaml file.
 Modify it to match your desired setup.
 Once complete you can run the viya4-deployment tool and it will see and use this setup when creating the openldap server.

 <sub>Note that then can only be used when first deploying the openldap server.
 Afterwards, you can either delete and redeploy the openldap server with a new config or add users via ldapadd.</sub>